milesj/packemon/website/docs/build.md

 distributable and consumable files for NPM, using community favorite tools like [Babel][babel] and [Rollup][rollup].

-With that being said, the `packemon build` command can be used to build all packages in a project according to their configured build targets (platform, formats, etc).
+With that being said, the `build` command can be used to build all packages in a project according to their configured build targets (platform, formats, etc).

 ```
 packemon build --checkLicenses --generateDeclaration